kayousterhout/trace-analysis/README.md

 tracks the various issues with the shuffle write time.
 This will result in the shuffle write time showing up as compute time.

+Finally, Spark does not currently expose metrics about the amount of time spent spilling intermediate data to disk.
+Spilling happens when a task uses more memory than is available on the machine, so needs to temporarily store intermediate data on disk.
+You can tell if your tasks are spilling because the stage page in Spark's UI reports the bytes spilled to disk by each task.
+Until a fix for [SPARK-3577](https://issues.apache.org/jira/browse/SPARK-3577) is merged, spill time is not logged by Spark tasks, so time spent spilling data to disk will show up as compute time.

 ## FAQ

 #### How do I upgrade my version of gnuplot to support generating PDF output?